 The American Coot has a white bill that is long and pointed, its head is black, and it has grey-green legs.
 The bird is about 40 cm long with about a 75 cm wingspan.

-Both sexes are similar with a gray to black plumage overall and a black head with a bright red eye.
-The white bill along with the gray-green legs, the un-webbed feet and a red spot at top of white frontlet make them very easy to identify.
+Both sexes are similar, with a gray to black plumage overall and a black head with a bright red eye.
+The white bill along with the gray-green legs, the un-webbed feet, and a red spot at the top of the white frontlet make them very easy to identify.

 These are talkative birds that make a variety of sounds and short calls, including clicking and popping sounds.